6amigos-concordia/6amigos-soen341projectF2023/README.md

 - There are a total of 6 members and we decided to split up into two smaller groups (frontend and backend).

 ### Frontend Approach
 We've chosen ReactJS for the front-end development.
 React is a JavaScript library for building user interfaces.
-The main advantage of using React is its component-based architecture, which allows for reusability of UI components.
-Given the nature of the application, it's necessary that it is accessible on various devices, especially mobile phones and tablets.
-We will ensure a responsive design.
+The main reason we chose React is because its a component-based architecture, which allows for reusability of UI components.

 The team will first focus on designing the main components of the application:

 - **Homepage:** This is the landing page where users will start their search for properties.